amirqlz/amirqlz/README.md

 - 👋 Hi, I’m @amirqlz
-- 👀 I’m interested in
+- 👀 I’m interested in web development
 - 🌱 I’m currently learning it
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on a company
-- 📫 How to reach me ...
+- 📫 How to reach me (email : amir..h.gh3152@gmail.com)

 <!---
 amirqlz/amirqlz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.